The anniversary party and Greenwald’s up-beat break of silence in the LA Times’ Man & His Muse piece was amounting to the starting

 plead the fifth”.

-tracked down Beck for an interview.
-After catching up on Beck’s life and career that included
+down Beck for an interview.
+After catching up on Beck’s life and career that included temporarily

-though he did address the script troubles and how that was difficult and frustrating from an
+he did address the script troubles and how that was difficult and frustrating from an actor’s

-actor’s point of view.
+point of view.
 “But Olivia was just a wonderful person to work with.
-And the privilege of
+And the privilege of working

-working with a Hollywood legend like Gene Kelly, are you kidding?
-I would pinch myself on the
+with a Hollywood legend like Gene Kelly, are you kidding?
+I would pinch myself on the set and

 “You know, when the picture opened, it got terrible reviews.
 I think it won the Golden Turkey